Fresh Mexico

 (Clarkson Potter) ISBN 978-0307451101 0307451100

-Marcela Valladolid makes it easy to prepare authentic Mexican cuisine with her simple recipes and helpful explanations about Mexican food ingredients.
-In Fresh Mexico, she dispels misconceptions about Mexican foods (e.g. cheddar cheese and crunchy beef tacos are not Mexican foods).
+Marcela Valladolid makes it easy to prepare authentic Mexican dishes with her simple recipes and helpful explanations about Mexican food ingredients.
+She dispels misconceptions about Mexican foods (e.g. cheddar cheese and crunchy beef tacos are not Mexican foods).

-The 240-page Mexican cook book arranges recipes by course, from Mexican appetizers to desserts.
-Each chapter of Fresh Mexico begins with an introduction.
+The 240-page Mexican cookbook arranges recipes by course, from Mexican appetizers to desserts.
+Each chapter begins with an introduction.
 For example, Marcela Valladolid explains the differences between the thin, healthy shredded meat burritos found in Mexico and North American burritos, stuffed with beans, rice, meat, guacamole, sour cream, cheese and salsa.

 Sidebars describe Mexican food ingredients, like Ibarra chocolate, used to make her mole recipe.
 (Cinnamon, almonds and vanilla flavor Ibarra chocolate.)